 Can I qualify for life insurance after I’ve been prescribed Metformin?

 Yes, individuals who have been prescribed Metformin can and often will be able to qualify for a traditional term or whole life insurance policy.
-In some cases, they may even be able to qualify for a simplified issue term or whole life insurance policy (no medical exam required) as well.
+In some cases, they may even be eligible for a simplified issue term or whole life insurance policy (no medical exam required).

 Why do life insurance companies care if I’ve been prescribed Metformin?

-Life insurance companies “care” if an individual has been prescribed Metformin for a couple of reason.
-First, the care because having been prescribed Metformin in the past tells a insurance underwriter that at some point in your life were diagnosed with type 2 diabetes and in the eyes of the life insurance industry means that you will forever be considered a diabetic.
+Life insurance companies “care” if an individual has been prescribed Metformin for several reasons.
+First, the care because having been prescribed Metformin in the past tells an insurance underwriter that at some point in your life, you were diagnosed with type 2 diabetes.
+In the eyes of the life insurance industry, this means that you will forever be considered a person with diabetes.

 The second reason…

-Why a life insurance company is going to “care” that you have been prescribed Metformin is because it’s “use” will also provide them with clues on how well you are managing your diabetes.
-Additionally, because Metformin is an “oral” medication, it will be viewed more favorably by most life insurance companies during the underwriting process vs other types of “injectable” insulin.
+A life insurance company will “care” that you have been prescribed Metformin because its “use” will also provide clues on how well you are managing your diabetes.
+Additionally, because Metformin is an “oral” medication, most life insurance companies will view it more favorably during the underwriting process than other types of “injectable” insulin.

-Simply knowing that you’ve been diagnosed with type 2 diabetes and you’re using Metformin to maintain a health blood sugar level generally isn’t going to be enough information for a life insurance company to be able to make any kind of definitive decisions about your application which is why prior to getting approved for coverage, most (if not all) life insurance companies are going to want to ask you a series of questions all about your Metformin prescription and the diabetes it is being used to treat.
+Simply knowing that you’ve been diagnosed with type 2 diabetes and you’re using Metformin to maintain a healthy blood sugar level generally isn’t going to be enough information for a life insurance company to be able to make any definitive decisions about your application, which is why before getting approved for coverage, most (if not all) life insurance companies are going to want to ask you a series of questions all about your Metformin prescription and the diabetes it is being used to treat.

 What kind of information will the insurance companies ask me or be interested in?